ava-labs/avalanche-docs/docs/subnets/multisig-deploy.md

 Path to export partially signed TX to:
 ```

-As the case is multisig, TX is not fully signed, and a file is asked to write into, lets use partialAddValidatorTx.txt
+As the case is multisig, TX isn't fully signed, and the commands asks a file to write into, lets use
+partialAddValidatorTx.txt

 <!-- markdownlint-disable MD013 -->